TablePress/TablePress/readme.txt

 == Upgrade Notice ==

-= 3.2.5 =
+= 3.2.6 =
-This update is a security, maintenance, and compatibility release.
+This update is an enhancement, stability, maintenance, and compatibility release.
 Updating is highly recommended!

 = 3.2 =
 This update is a feature, stability, maintenance, and compatibility release.
 Updating is highly recommended!